csunbird/Estimating-effective-population-size-from-resistance-loci/README.md

 # Current Status
 ### Update questions:
 - why do we use the Farthest Point Algorithm in the dendrogram clustering??
+Should be average UPGMA algorithm
-- can we do our neutral burn in for 10N generations (page 597 of SLIM manual)
+- can we do our neutral burn in for 10N generations (page 597 of SLIM manual) incase not enough coalescence? record the number of generations first
-- are we supposed select a mutation to sweep from the pool of neutral mutations? no right?
+- calculate heterozygosity every set timepoint instead of every generation
+- contact hpc

 ### Progress since last update meeting (19 March):
-- fixed Theo's Burn in SLIM code
+- Redoing Theo's work, fixed Theo's Burn in SLIM code
-- 27 burn ins done on HPC
+- 20 burn ins done on HPC
-- burn in array job IS PROBLEMATIC
+- struggling to finish burn in 19-24, 10-12... keeps timing out because of pop size and heterozygosity calculation i think

-- edited SLIM simulation to have VGSC mutation parameters, introduced sweep, trying to introduce seed loop
+- edited SLIM simulation to have VGSC mutation parameters, introduced sweep, fixed up array simulation script+slim
-- is it possible for seed loop to be after the sim block? ask the community?
-- trial one SLIM simulation on my own PC (4 cores, definitely more than 1 day to run)

 - finished TMRCA python calculation code block
-- At clustering/ draw dendrogram with coloured tips for mutations codeblock now

-- began poster
+- did poster

-### Planned work till 29 March:
+### Planned work
-1. ask josh for feedback
-2. troubleshoot my array job script and SLIM/Python script for simulations
-3. ~~write script to run all the burn in simulations in HPC (in case Theo does not reply Dr Khatri)~~
-4. use the python code to write a test.vcf file (lots of 0,1 etc)
-5. trial 1 simulation from burn in on HPC to get idea of how many cores etc I need, save the data to the RDS

-### planned work over EASTER
-1. set the HPC to run all my simulations over Easter break (with as many repeats)
+- finish burnins
+- fix and run simulation array
+- begin report